amzn/selling-partner-api-samples/use-cases/data-kiosk/README.md

 To kickstart the solution, begin by executing the SPAPISubscribeNotificationsLambdaFunction, providing the lambda with the necessary input containing the notificationType - [DATA_KIOSK_QUERY_PROCESSING_FINISHED](https://developer-docs.amazon.com/sp-api/v0/docs/data-kiosk-notification) - thereby subscribing the SQS queue to the Data Kiosk Notification and obtaining the subscription_id and destination_id.
 For each query, utilize the Schema Explorer to generate a GraphQL query and paste it into the SPAPICreateQueryLambdaFunction along.
 Make sure to handle any quotation mark inconsistencies for query validity.
 After submission, the automated workflow will begin.
 Waiting for the [DATA_KIOSK_QUERY_PROCESSING_FINISHED](https://developer-docs.amazon.com/sp-api/v0/docs/data-kiosk-notification) notification message to be received, this will trigger the SPAPIProcessNotificationLambdaFunction and parse the message.
 If no documentId is returned, the flow will return a no data message; otherwise, it will parse the relative documentId and trigger the state machine's execution.
-In the background, the SPAPIGetDocumentLambdaFunction fetches the documentId and documentUrl, passing them to the SPAPIStoreDocumentLambdaFunction) for storage and processing.
+In the background, the SPAPIGetDocumentLambdaFunction fetches the documentId and documentUrl, passing them to the SPAPIStoreDocumentLambdaFunction for storage and processing.
-Continuing the flow, the SPAPIStoreDocumentLambdaFunction retrieves the JSONL file from the documentUrl, creates an S3 bucket for storage, generates an item in DynamoDB with relevant data and S3 URI, concluding the execution.
+Continuing the flow, the SPAPIStoreDocumentLambdaFunction retrieves the JSONL file from the documentUrl, stores it in an S3 bucket, generates an item in DynamoDB with relevant data and S3 URI, concluding the execution.

 Post-execution, all data document ids and S3 links are stored in DynamoDB, and developers can access this content from S3 as needed, ensuring an efficient and structured workflow.